 When injecting a coherent light beam into a multimode optical fiber the light is guided in a determined number of propagation modes.
-Each of these modes has a specific propagation constant, spatial field distribution and polarization.
-The number and the shape of confined modes are function of the index of refraction, diameter of the fiber core and the wavelength of light.
+Each of these modes has a specific propagation constant, spatial field distribution, and polarization.
+The number and the shape of confined modes are a function of the index of refraction, the diameter of the fiber core, and the wavelength of light.
 At the exit end of the fiber the propagation modes interfere in the far field producing a random interference image - the speckle pattern.
 This pattern is highly sensitive to external perturbations and carries information on the conditions of light propagation in the fibers.
-The changes in the speckle pattern produced by external perturbations are determined by variation in the optical path length due to changes in the index of refraction, geometrical path and the propagation constants of each fiber mode.
-This effect is laid dawn on the basis of measurement techniques that employ modal interference in an optical fiber1-3.

-Speckle-based methods are widely used for registration of physical parameters4-6.
-These methods have been extensively used for industrial applications in measurement of deformation and displacement, object shape, vibrations, etc..
+The changes in the speckle pattern produced by external perturbations may be determined by variation in the optical path length due to changes in the index of refraction, geometrical path, and the propagation constants of each fiber mode.
+This effect is laid dawn on the basis of a measurement technique that employs modal interference in an optical fiber [1].
+Speckle-based methods are widely used for registration of physical parameters [2-4].
+These methods have been extensively used for industrial applications in measurements of deformation and displacement, object shape, vibrations, etc. [5, 6].
 Electronic speckle interferometry combined with PC processing technique offer powerful tools for registration of physical quantities and industrial control.
-In the previous paper we have reported a fiber optic method for registration of low intensity infrared radiation based on the effect of interference of propagation modes in the far field of a multimode fiber.
+In a previous paper [1] we have reported a fiber optic method for registration of low intensity infrared (IR) radiation based on the effect of interference of propagation modes in the far field of a multimode fiber.
 In this paper we present new results and details on the method.